Paul P. Bernstein: Philanthropy

-Bernstein is involved in charitable work of various kinds, including Seeds of Peace, The Seeing Eye, and K-9 Companions.
+Bernstein was involved in charitable work of various kinds, including Seeds of Peace, The Seeing Eye, and K-9 Companions.
 Bernstein had a role in the movie Serendipity, and produced a movie and book about Muslims who risked their lives to save Jews during the Holocaust.

-Personal life
+Personal life and death

-Bernstein currently resides in Manhattan with his wife.
+Bernstein most recently lived in Manhattan with his wife.
 The couple have a daughter.
+His previous two marriages ended in divorce and he had a daughter Stephanie Brown (died 2004) and son David H. Bernstein.

+Bernstein died on May 23, 2026, at the age of 91–92.